LeftAttention/assignments/serverless_architecture/lambda_functions/README.md

 **Script Functionality**:
 1. **Initialize Boto3 S3 Client**: Establishes a connection with AWS S3 service.
-2. **List All S3 Buckets**: Retrieves a list of all S3 buckets in your AWS account.
+2. **List All S3 Buckets**: Retrieves a list of all S3 buckets in our AWS account.
 3. **Detect Unencrypted Buckets**: Checks each bucket for server-side encryption configuration.